hanfel-dovned/Nether/README.md

 # Nether

-**THIS APP IS IN ALPHA.
+**THIS APP IS IN PRE-ALPHA AND IS BUGGED.
 DO NOT USE IT WITH ANY DATA YOU ACTUALLY CARE ABOUT.**

 Nether lets you sync Obsidian documents across your devices using your Urbit ship.